serverless-mom/prompt-library/src/content/library/playwright/form-fill.md

 - Do not generate tests based on assumptions.
 - Use the Playwright MCP server to navigate and interact with sites.
 - Produce tests as *.spec.ts files in /tests/ that evaluate the content on the page.
-- Only after all steps are completed, emit Playwright TypeScript tests that uses @playwright/test based on message history.
+- Only after all steps are completed, emit Playwright TypeScript tests that use @playwright/test based on message history.
 - When you generate the test code in the '/tests/' directory, ALWAYS follow Playwright best practices.
-- use .fill() to fill out form data
+- Use .fill() to fill out form data
 - When the test is generated, always test and verify the generated code using `npx playwright test` and fix it if there are any issues.

 ## Sample User Data